sachin136631/PixelPerfect/README.md

 ## Working
 1. **UI Versions:** The app serves two different UI components (Version A and Version B) to users.
 2. **User Interaction:** When a user interacts with a UI element, the click data, including the timestamp and version, is recorded using tracking pixels.
-3. **Data Collection & Real-Time Updates:** The app uses WebSockets to send real-time data updates to the server, which logs and processes the interactions.
-4. **Data Analysis:** Click rate and performance metrics are visualized with Chart.js, offering a clear and interactive representation of results.
+3. **Data Analysis:** Click rate and performance metrics are visualized with Chart.js, offering a clear and interactive representation of results.
-5. **AI-Powered Insights:** The Gemini AI integration provides analysis and suggestions for UI optimization based on collected data.
+4. **AI-Powered Insights:** The Gemini AI integration provides analysis and suggestions for UI optimization based on collected data.
-6. **Firebase Storage:** Data is securely stored in Firebase for efficient retrieval and scalability.
+5. **Firebase Storage:** Data is securely stored in Firebase for efficient retrieval and scalability.

 ## Future Scope
 1. **Enhanced Analytics Dashboard:**  More comprehensive data visualization and performance analysis..